STUDYING AT APU

 - How can I apply for the APU Tuition Reduction Scholarship?

-- To apply for the APU Tuition Reduction Scholarship, you are required to submit a scholarship application essay in addition to your other documents at the time of application.
+Those who wish to apply for this scholarship may request to be considered within the APU Online Application System at the time of application.
 You will be evaluated for the scholarship based on all of your application documents, assessment tests, and interview.
 It is not possible to apply for the APU Tuition Reduction Scholarship after enrollment.

 - Does APU offer any scholarships to cover living expenses?

-- There are scholarships for living expenses that you may apply for after enrollment.
+There are scholarships for living expenses that you may apply for after enrollment at APU's Student Office.

 - Does APU provide any loans or grants?

-- Am I required to submit TOEFL/IELTS scores to apply to APU?
+- Am I required to submit TOEFL/IELTS scores or other English language proficiency certifications to apply to APU?

-- Whether or not you are required to submit TOEFL/IELTS scores depends on your application method and educational history.
+Whether or not you are required to submit TOEFL/IELTS or other test scores depends on your application method and educational history.
 Please refer to the relevant application eligibility requirements.

 - Am I required to send original documents with my application?
 Is it possible to send a photocopy instead?